smttsp/last_chance_adoption/docs/tablet-instructions/completing-adoption.md

 3. A confirmation dialog will appear; tap "Confirm"
 4. The system will update the cat's status to "Adopted"

-### 6. Add Follow-up Information

-1. Enter follow-up schedule:
-   - Tap "Schedule Follow-up"
-   - Select date for initial follow-up (typically 1-2 weeks after adoption)
-   - Add any notes for the follow-up
-   - Tap "Save Follow-up"

-### 7. Finalize and Document

-1. Take a photo of the adopter with their new cat (with permission)
-   - Tap "Add Photo"
-   - Select "Take Photo"
-   - Frame the adopter and cat in the view
-   - Tap the capture button
-   - Confirm or retake the photo
-2. Add any final notes about the adoption
-3. Tap "Save and Finalize"

-### 8. Generate Adoption Certificate (Optional)

-1. From the completed adoption screen, tap "Generate Certificate"
-2. The system will create a digital adoption certificate
-3. Tap "Print" to print a physical copy, or "Email" to send electronically to the adopter

 ## After Completing the Adoption

 1. Provide the adopter with: